telefonicaid/iotagent-manager/README.md

 the following path: ``, indicating the following information:
 * *protocol*: Name of the protocol served by the IoTAgent.
 * *description*: Textual description for its display in portals.
+* *transports*: List of transport protocols supported by the IoT Agent.
 * *iotagent*: URL address where requests for this IoT Agent will be redirected.
 * *resource*: Unique string used to identify different IoT Agents for the same protocol.
 * *services*: List of device Configurations available in the IoT Agent.
 The IoTA Manager saves a cache for all the